codeadict/codeadict.github.com/content/posts/2026-01-13-connecting-to-beam-nodes-in-kubernetes.md

 **1. EPMD Port Discovery**

 First, the plugin port-forwards the EPMD port (4369) from the pod to your local machine.
-EPMD (Erlang Port Mapper Daemon) is how BEAM nodes discover each other's distribution ports.[^epmd-note]
+EPMD (Erlang Port Mapper Daemon) is how BEAM nodes discover each other's distribution ports.

-[^epmd-note]: EPMD is a small name server that BEAM nodes register with when they start.
-Other nodes query EPMD to find out which port a particular node is listening on.

 The plugin queries the local EPMD to discover which port the target node is actually using for distribution.
 These ports are dynamically assigned, which is why manual connection is such a pain.